 *Variety of tailored interventions as identified through tracking and data.

-* Support to improve numeracy where necessary through interventions, mega maths and white rose pre teach/ flash back for teaching material.
+* Support to improve Numeracy where necessary through interventions, mega maths and White Rose Maths pre teach/ flash back for teaching material.

 * Timetabled 1-1 support for students in need of intensive support in all areas.

 * Subsidised costs for students visits.